 What it does: Provides access to up-to-date official documentation for thousands of libraries, frameworks, and tools.

-Why I use it: This is the antidote to outdated Stack Overflow answers.
+Why I use it: This fixes the outdated Stack Overflow problem.
 When working with frameworks like Spring Boot, React, or Next.js, Claude can:

 - Query the latest official documentation in real-time